Ford

 2020 Ford Kuga Titanium Frst Ed PHEV CVT

 CarHunch analysed 426 real MOT records for the 2020 Ford Kuga Titanium Frst Ed PHEV CVT.
-This breakdown of actual test outcomes — pass rates, defect profiles, mileage data — isn't published anywhere else.
+Real test outcomes — pass rates, defect profiles, mileage data — from verified DVLA records.
+Updated as new MOTs are recorded.

 This 2020 Kuga PHEV is a strong performer, with a 93% first-time MOT pass rate that significantly outpaces the UK average of 80%, suggesting genuinely reliable mechanicals; only 6.8% have ever encountered a dangerous defect, which is well below concern territory.
 At 28,307 miles median mileage, these cars are relatively lightly used for their age, and they're averaging just 0.27 failures per vehicle—meaning most pass without issues at all.
 The 2.4 advisories per car are typical wear-and-tear alerts rather than structural problems, so buyers can expect straightforward, predictable ownership.
 Before buying, request the full MOT history to check whether any dangerous defects were caught and fixed, since that small percentage could cluster around particular component weaknesses.